-Empty your bladder when you feel the urge to urinate and before going to sleep.
+Empty your bladder when you feel the urge to pee and before going to sleep.
 Urine that stays in your bladder promotes infection.

 Use condoms during sex.
 These help prevent UTIs caused by sexually transmitted bacteria.

 Keep follow-up appointments with your healthcare provider.
-He or she may do tests to make sure the infection has cleared.
+They may do tests to make sure the infection has cleared.
 If needed, more treatment can be started.

 Other treatments to prevent UTIs

 Most UTIs respond to medicine.
-But sometimes you will need a procedure or surgery.
-This can treat an enlarged prostate, or remove a kidney stone or other blockage.
+But sometimes you'll need a procedure or surgery.
+This can treat an enlarged prostate.
+Or it can remove a kidney stone or other blockage.
 Surgery may also treat problems caused by scarring or long-term infections.

 © 2000-2021 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.